-Any individual may apply for financial aid, though preference may be given to students under the age of 18.
+Any individual may apply for financial aid, although preference may be given to students under the age of 18.
 Applications must be legibly printed in ink or typewritten and must be signed by a parent or legal guardian.
 Applications received are held for review until the next Financial Aid Committee meeting.
-A student can begin lessons at the Center while their financial aid application is pending, however, all fees will be charged at the regular class/lesson rate.
+A student can begin lessons at the Center while their financial aid application is pending; however, all fees will be charged at the regular class/lesson rate.
 If multiple family members are applying for aid, an application must be filled out for each student.

 Every effort is made to protect the privacy of the individual/family applying for financial aid.
 Upon receiving applications, all personal information is removed and the application itself is given a code number as it is reviewed.

-- A completed Request for Financial Aid Application form.
+- A completed Request for Financial Aid application form

 And ONE of the following: